UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Verify before you act by hanging up and calling the official customer service number listed on your utility bill.

 Moving into a new home is stressful enough without the sudden threat of your power or water being shut off.
-Scammers rely on that fear to trick you into handing over money or personal information before you have time to think.
-While fraud attempts are becoming more sophisticated, they almost always follow a predictable script.
-We are here to help you recognize the warning signs instantly so you can hang up with confidence and keep your hard-earned money safe.
+Scammers rely on that fear and confusion to trick you into handing over money or personal information before you have time to process the situation.
+While fraud attempts are becoming incredibly sophisticated with modern technology, they almost always follow a predictable script.
+Whether you are dealing with an aggressive phone call or a suspicious email, we are here to help you recognize the warning signs of utility scams instantly.
+By learning how to identify utility fraud, you can hang up with confidence, protect your personal data, and keep your hard-earned money entirely safe.

-Stop!
-Read This If You Are On The Call Right Now
+Emergency Checklist: Read This If You Are On The Call Now

 An infographic with a man hanging up on a scam call and a four-step list to prevent utility scams.

 2. Do not confirm info.
-Do not say “yes” or give them your address or account number.
+Do not say “yes” to automated prompts or give them your address, full name, or account number.

 3. Hang up immediately.
-A real utility representative will not be offended.
+A real utility representative will not be offended or penalize you for disconnecting the call.

 The Top 5 Red Flags of a Utility Scam